FIND YOUR LOCAL

 While oriental cockroaches rarely bite people, they can be pushed to do so during large infestations when food is scarce.
 Their bites are typically small and painless.

-One of the more dangerous cockroaches in terms of bacteria and pathogens, the oriental cockroach’s strong drive toward water often leads them to sewers and other sources of bacteria-ridden water.
+The oriental cockroach is considered one of the most dangerous cockroaches in terms of bacteria and pathogens, as their strong drive toward water often leads them to sewers and other sources of bacteria-ridden water.
 They also love eating garbage and decomposing food.

 Oriental cockroaches typically transfer bacteria and viruses from their legs to food, dishes, utensils, and countertops and are known to spread dysentery, e. coli, salmonella, and food poisoning.
 These pests can contaminate your food and kitchen surfaces, which may make you or your family sick.